-- Delegated Providers, and other Providers that typically submit rosters, must submit a full roster that includes the above information to Molina at MHUPIM@MolinaHealthCare.Com - All other Providers must log into your CAQH account to attest to the accuracy of the above information for each health care Provider and/or facility in your practice that is contracted with Molina.
+- Delegated Providers, and other Providers that typically submit rosters, must submit a full roster that includes the above information to Molina at MHWIProviderNetworkManagement@MolinaHealthcare.com. - All other Providers must log into your CAQH account to attest to the accuracy of the above information for each health care Provider and/or facility in your practice that is contracted with Molina.
 If the information is correct, please select the option to attest that the information is correct.
 If the information is not correct, Providers can make updates through the CAQH portal.
 Providers unable to make updates through the CAQH portal should contact their Provider Services representative for assistance.

-Additionally, in accordance with the terms specified in your Provider Agreement, Providers must notify Molina at MHUPIM@MolinaHealthCare.com of any changes as soon as possible, but at minimum 30 calendar days in advance of any changes in any Provider information on file with Molina.
+Additionally, in accordance with the terms specified in your Provider Agreement, Providers must notify Molina of any changes as soon as possible, but at minimum 30 calendar days in advance of any changes to any Provider information on file with Molina.
 Changes include, but are not limited to: